HARIBO Happiness Together Fund

 Thanks to our amazing donors and pledges of support from WDH, Wakefield Council, Route One Infrastructure, Yorkshire Sculpture Park and The Julia and Hans Rausing Trust, we hit our target to raise £20,000 on the last day of the challenge.

-This campaign, however, is far from over and will run all winter, as we need to raise as much money as possible to help people in the Wakefield District facing fuel poverty.
+This campaign, however, is far from over as we need to raise as much money as possible to help people in the Wakefield District facing fuel poverty.
 Following the continuing harsh effects of the Coronavirus pandemic, many more communities are likely to suffer the effects of fuel poverty, this winter.
 Last year the Fuel Poverty Fund helped over 600 households, this year the target is 800.

 Donating just £2 will ‘Give the Gift of Warmth’ and help families and the elderly keep warm for a day.
 Your support really does make a difference, please donate here.